jpype-project/jpype/doc/userguide.rst

   }

-Hmm, it doesn't look too horrible to translate.
+It does not look too horrible to translate.
 You just need to look past all those pointless type declarations and meaningless braces.
-Once you do that you can glue this into Python and get back to what you really love like performing dictionary comprehensions on multiple keys.
+Once you do, you can glue this into Python and get back to what you really love, like performing dictionary comprehensions on multiple keys.

-So you glance over the JPype quick start guide.
+You glance over the JPype quick start guide.
 It has a few useful patterns... set the class path, start the JVM, remove all the type declarations, and you are done.

 .. code-block:: python